greatlife111/firstproject/README.md

 # My Personal Project

-# Project Name: DUE ALERT
+# Project Name: ALERT SYSTEM

 - ***What will the application do?***